kaliop-uk/ezworkflowenginebundle/README.md

 A: this makes it much easier to have consistent workflows definitions across development/test/production environments,
     as well as Continuous Integration scenarios

+Q: are workflow definitions cached ?

+A: yes.
+For speed of execution, the bundle caches the parsed workflow definitions attached to each signal.
+    This means that, if you are running Symfony in non-dev mode, you will have to clear the Symfony cache each time that you modify the definition of an existing workflow or add/remove workflows (using f.e. the `cache:clear` command)

 ## Integration with the Legacy Administration Interface